-Guinea pigs can live outside if you can keep them safe and warm or cool enough in the right environment guinea pigs can live outside.
-However, in extreme temperatures, it is often preferable and safer to house them in your home in a suitable cage because both hot and cold weather can be potentially fatal for guinea pigs.
+Guinea pigs can live outside if you can keep them in a place that is safe and where they are not too hot or too cold.
+However, in extreme temperatures, it is often preferable and safer to house them inside your home in a suitable cage because both hot and cold weather can be potentially fatal for guinea pigs.

 - What is a Guinea Pig's temperature tolerance?

 - How to keep Guinea Pigs warm in winter

 - How to keep Guinea Pigs cool in summer

 - What is the best housing for outdoor guinea pigs?

 - Where is the best place to position a hutch outdoors?